iCog-Labs-Dev/HiBaCaML/docs/Implementation_details.md

 ## 8. Reader Guide

-To understand the code as a concrete realization of the papers, read in this
+To understand the code as a concrete realization of the paper, read in this
 order:

 1. `hibacaml/config/defaults.py` for the paper-scale architectural constants.